visvere/visvere-app/README.md

   --print-holochain-logs         Print holochain logs directly to the terminal (they will be still written to the logfile as well)
   -h, --help                     display help for command
 ```

+## Additional Dev instructions

+You need to add env variable `SENTRY_DSN` to your github repo secrets.